-The per capita income in Ormond Beach in 2010 was $31,821, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $127,284 for a family of four.
+The per capita income in Ormond Beach in 2018 was $38,281, which is upper middle income relative to Florida and the nation.
+This equates to an annual income of $153,124 for a family of four.
 However, Ormond Beach contains both very wealthy and poor people as well.

+Ormond Beach is a somewhat ethnically-diverse city.
 The people who call Ormond Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ormond Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Ormond Beach include Irish, English, Italian, and Polish.
+The greatest number of Ormond Beach residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ormond Beach include Irish, German, English, Italian, and Polish.

 The most common language spoken in Ormond Beach is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.